 - Ability to integrate technology in nursing education

-Required Certifications/Licensures: Current unencumbered Registered Nurse License in the United States, with Indiana Registered Nurse License obtained by date of appointment.
+Required Certifications/Licensures: Unencumbered Registered Nurse License in the United States.

 - Cover letter addressed to Dr. Debra Siela

 Special Instructions: A copy of your current unencumbered Registered Nurse License in the United States is required.
 Please upload it in the required Applicant Document section under “Licenses/Certifications”.
 Although the option to upload transcripts is available in this application, copies of transcripts are required at time of interview.
 Contact information for three professional references is required in this application.

 NOTE: Original, official transcripts showing the highest related degree earned is required at the time of hire (even if obtained at BSU).
 Degree verification will be conducted.

 Review of applications will begin immediately and will be accepted through August 8, 2021.